tpaz1/aws_instances/README.md

 After our `docker` image is ready and we pushed it to our repository (`Docker hub`) we start with the `kubernetes` part.

-In the `k8s` part we deploy our appliction which runs on port 8080 by pulling the Docker image we created from [Docker hub](https://hub.docker.com/?ref=login)
+In the `k8s` part we deploy our appliction which runs on port 8080 by pulling the Docker image we created from [Docker hub](https://hub.docker.com/?ref=login) and passing our [`AWS credentials`](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) as an `Environment variables` to our appliction.

 ## ECK Cluster